-Each individual with ID has a unique profile, based on his or her level of language functioning as well as functioning in areas related to language and communication, including the following:
+Each individual with intellectual disability (ID) has a unique profile, based on their level of language functioning as well as functioning in areas related to language and communication, including the following:

-Computer-based instruction—the use of computer technology (e.g., iPad) and/or computerized programs to teach communication and social skills (e.g., Bernard-Opitz, Sriram, & Nakhoda-Sapuan, 2001; Neely, Rispoli, Camargo, Davis, & Boles, 2013).
+Computer technology (e.g., tablets) and/or computerized programs can be used to teach communication and social skills (e.g., Bernard-Opitz et al., 2001; Neely et al., 2013).